MicrosoftDocs/visualstudio-docs/docs/ide/how-to-unlock-visual-studio.md

   - "pt-br"
   - "tr-tr"
 ---
-# How to Unlock Visual Studio
+# How to unlock Visual Studio
 You can evaluate Visual Studio for free up to 30 days.
 When you sign into the IDE you can extend the trial period by 90 days.
 To continue using Visual Studio you can unlock the IDE by

 1.  using an online subscription.

 2.  entering a product key.

-## To Unlock Visual Studio using an online subscription
+## To unlock Visual Studio using an online subscription
  To unlock Visual Studio using an MSDN or Visual Studio online subscription associated with a Microsoft account, or a work or school account:

 1. Click on the “Sign in” button in the upper right corner of the IDE (or go to File > Account Settings to open the Account Settings dialog and click on the “Sign in” button.)